 In 1976, when Elton John announced his first farewell tour, the singer was in the midst of one of the most successful streaks in the history of pop music, having released seven straight No. 1 albums in less than four years.
-Almost four decades later, John is saying goodbye again, bringing his “Farewell Yellow Brick Road” tour to Madison Square Garden this week, and again in November.
+Almost four decades later, John is saying goodbye again, bringing his “Farewell Yellow Brick Road” tour to Madison Square Garden and the Barclay’s Center this week.

 The Village Voice wrote about Elton John numerous times over the years, poking fun at his flamboyant frivolity while recognizing his musical genius.
 In a 1975 assessment of John’s perch atop the pop-rock heap, Robert Christgau wrote, “No matter how you deplore his sloppiness, or his one-dimensionality, or his $40,000 worth of rose-colored glasses, you will find yourself humming ‘Take Me to the Pilot’ or ‘Bennie and the Jets’ or ‘Don’t Let the Sun Go Down on Me.’
 Not all of them, perhaps; maybe not any of those three.
 But the man’s gift for the hook — made up whole or assembled from outside sources — is so universal that there is small statistical likelihood that one of them hasn’t stuck in your pleasure center.
 Or your craw.
 Or both.”

 Four years later, when Lester Bangs wrote about John’s eight-night stand at the Palladium, the singer was no longer on his hot streak.
 In 1976, John had come out of the closet in a Rolling Stone interview (a moment that illustrator Edward Sorel depicted in the Village Voice table of contents on November 15), and described 1975 as one of the worst years of his life.
 But even the ever-prickly Bangs could recognize John’s brilliance.